Dance Love Pop: Singles

 "Release Me", was the last song to be recorded for Dance Love Pop since the record company felt that the album would need another track.
 It was chosen as the lead single internationally, except from Sweden and the Netherlands where "On and On" was the lead single.
 It became the album's best-selling and most popular single, and peaked at number one in the Billboard Hot Dance Club Play.
-The song also peaked high on the charts all over Europe, such as number 3 the UK Singles Chart selling almost 400,000 copies, and 7 in the French Singles Chart.
+The song also peaked high on the charts all over Europe, such as number 3 the UK Singles Chart selling over 4 million copies, and 7 in the French Singles Chart.
 The single sold "Gold" in Australia, Denmark, Sweden, Germany and Italy; "Silver" in the United Kingdom and "Platinum" in Norway.

 The second international single, "On and On", was released as the follow-up to "Release Me" with massive expectations.
 The song managed to chart in the French and Swiss Singles Charts even before its release, in digital sales from the album only.
 It did also chart in Sweden, Denmark and Belgium.
 In the UK, "On and On" was rejected as the second single though it was meant from the start as Agnes' follow up in the UK and Ireland.
 The song was later released at the third single in the UK and peaked at #82 in the official charts and #10 on the dance chart.
 In Sweden, this was the single that announced Agnes comeback and forthcoming album.

 The third single from the album was "Love Love Love" and was only released in Sweden.
 The song was Agnes' entrant in Sweden's Eurovision Song Contest selection process Melodifestivalen.
 After proceeding to the final from the fourth semi-final, the song placed eighth out of the eleven entries.
 "Love Love Love" is written by Anders Hansson and was released as a one track CD single by Roxy Recordings.
 It peaked at four on the Swedish Official Single Chart.

 "I Need You Now" was the fourth single in Sweden, the third in Belgium, the Netherlands and Italy and the second single in the United Kingdom, Norway and Australia.
 On the original track listing of Dance Love Pop this song was a ballad, the solution was to re-record it as a dance-music song for the single release.
 The song failed to match the success of its predecessors and only charted at number 40 in the UK.
 In Sweden it peaked at eight, in Slovakia at fifteen, in Belgium at twenty (Flanders) and two (Wallonia) and in Ukraine at one.

 The album's fifth single was "Sometimes I Forget", it was released in France as the third single in mid-2010 and in Italy as the fourth single.